 I was on my way to work and drove past a house with a freshly cut lawn.
 It looked horrible!
 I wanted to stop and tell the owner how to fix the bad cut, but I’m pretty sure he would have found it odd.
 So, I’m going to share my tips to solve a mower’s bad cut with you.

-A lawn mower may provide a bad cut because the mower blade is dull, bent, or unbalanced; the mower deck is plugged with debris; the tire pressures are incorrect; the engine speed is too slow, or there is damage to the spindles or deck shell.
+A lawn mower may provide a bad or uneven cut because the mower blade is dull, bent, or unbalanced; the mower deck is plugged with debris; the tire pressures are incorrect; the engine speed is too slow, or there is damage to the spindles or deck shell.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.